A Taj Wedding

 The two families from two neighboring countries brought out long lists of traditions, almost doubling the civilities, and so the complications.

-It all started with casual phone conversations.
+The Beginning It all started with casual phone conversations.
 Nazreen would ring her friend Nida.
 Every time, Nida’s cousin Sharjeel would receive the call.
 The phone would eventually reach Nida, but not before Sharjeel flirted (decorously though) with Nazreen for a while.
 Over time, the casual flirting morphed into serious discussions.
 Many dates and discussions later, the couple decided to marry.
 Planning for an equally amazing d

 A Taj Wedding